sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                     }
                     default "0";
                     description
-                        "The metric value of this interface for this level.";
+                        "The metric value of this interface.";
                 }

                 leaf csnp-interval {